kminartz/kminartz.github.io/_pages/about.md

 ---

 Hi there!
-My name is Koen, and I am a PhD candidate in the Data Mining group of Eindhoven University of Technology.
+I am a PhD candidate in the Data Mining group of Eindhoven University of Technology.
 My work focuses primarily on generative machine learning for time-evolving data with applications to various scientific domains; however, I am broadly interested and like to work on a variety of topics.

 Some projects that I have been working on include: